Fredrick0K/Volt/content/SGE/Domains.md

 ERP -> Enterprise Resource Planning
 - Modular
-- Designed to enhace and fastening workflows
+- Designed to enhance and fastening workflows
-- Easy comunication with Customers or Proveders
+- Easy communication with Customers or Providers
 Cons:
 - Costs.
 - Employees capacity to manage Software and work w it